syncfusion-content/windowsforms-docs/WindowsForms/Classic/DataBoundGrid/How-To/How-to-Make-GridFilterBar-Use-Autocomplete-Combo-Box.md

 documentation: ug
 ---

-# Autocomplete Combo Box in Windows Forms GridDataBoundGrid(Classic)
+# Use of GridFilterBar in Windows Forms DataBoundGrid

 To get autocomplete using standard GridFilterBar, try the following code.

+## How to Make GridFilterBar Use Autocomplete Combo Box

+This page explains about How to Make GridFilterBar Use Autocomplete Combo Box and more details.

 {% tabs %}
 {% highlight c# %}